gdg-x/hoverboard/data/faq.md

 #### Scholarship Process

 Scholarship applications do not correspond with regularly priced ticket waves and applications are currently live.
 Applications are accepted on a rolling basis, but we encourage you to apply as soon as possible.
-We will continue to process and award scholarships until all scholarship tickets have been allocated.
-We would love to provide scholarships to all those in need, but unfortunately funds are limited.
-Should we be unable to grant you a scholarship at this time, we hope you will apply again next year.
+We will continue to process and award scholarships until all scholarship tickets available have been allocated.
+We would love to provide scholarships to all those in need, but unfortunately the number of scholarship tickets we can offer is limited.

 Please direct all questions regarding scholarships to: [ticketing@radicalxchange.org](mailto:ticketing@radicalxchange.org)